-- 203. (1) The President, as head of the national executive, must appoint a woman or a man as National Commissioner of the police service, to control and manage the police service. - (2) The National Commissioner must exercise control over and manage the police service in accordance with the directions of the Cabinet member responsible for policing. - (3) The National Commissioner must appoint a woman or a man as provincial commissioner for each province, in accordance with national legislation. - (4) Provincial commissioners are responsible for policing- - (a) as prescribed by national legislation; and - (b) subject to the power of the National Commissioner to exercise control over and manage the police service in terms of subsection (2). - (5) Each provincial government is responsible for monitoring and oversight of the conduct and efficiency of the police service, and for cultivating good relations between the police and the rest of the community in its province.
+- 203. (1) The President as head of the national executive must appoint a woman or a man as National Commissioner of the police service, to control and manage the police service. - (2) The National Commissioner must exercise control over and manage the police service in accordance with [national legislation and] the directions of the Cabinet member responsible for policing. - (3) The National Commissioner must appoint a woman or a man as provincial commissioner for each province, after consulting the provincial [executive / government]. - (4) Provincial commissioners are responsible for policing- - (a) as prescribed by national legislation; and - (b) subject to the power of the National Commissioner to exercise control over and manage the police service in terms of subsection (2).